 The OMSC® program uses de-identified information to:

-4. How the OMSC® Program Protects Your Personal Information
+4. How the OMSC® Program Safeguards and Protects Your Personal Information

 We take steps to keep your personal information safe from theft, loss and unauthorized access, modification, use, disclosure and disposal.